NoyanSeckin/Math-Game/README.md

 ## About The Project

-This is a challenge given by Patika.Dev organization, as a complementary resource to contribute students' bootcamp experience.
+This is a challenge given by Patika.Dev organization, as a complementary resource to contribute our bootcamp experience.

 ## Screen Shots